Tatwi/RocketTux/README.md

 - Originally intended to be a Chrome App and optimized for low end Chromebooks, but it's now intended to be run on a desktop PC.
 - Packaged as a native application for Windows and Linux using [NW.js](https://github.com/nwjs/nw.js), which is based on [Node.js](https://nodejs.org/en/about/) and the [Chromium](https://www.chromium.org/Home) web browser.
 - **No advertisements, no subscriptions, no micro-transaction, and no purchase fees.** Just free, open source fun!

-### Milestones to Release
-- Version 0.4.9: New UI has all functionality either completed or ready for use.
-- Version 0.5: All map sections completed.
-- Version 0.5.1: Settings page implemented.
-- Version 0.5.2: Help page implemented.
-- Version 0.6: All entities are fully functional.
-- Version 0.7: Friends quest system completed.
-- Version 0.8: Cubimal bonus system completed.
-- Version 0.9: Music, sounds, and art finalized.
-- Version 1.0: All known issues fixed and content is as polished as it will get.

-### Milestones Reached
-- Vesion 0.0: Prototype converted into a real project.
-- Vesion 0.1: Basic world generation and player movement, and day/night art.
-- Vesion 0.2: Complete player, level generation, and entity spawning mechanics.
-- Vesion 0.2.5: Playable basic game with usable UI.
-- Vesion 0.3: Block spawning (Quest, Powerup, Loot, Dangerous Loot) mechanic, functional powerups, implemented the 196 quest item icons, in-level item collection tracking, quest window.
-- Version 0.3.5: Enemy spawning, 3 functional enemies, player interaction with enemies, several performance improvements.
-- Version 0.4.0: All maps have level sections, functional item collection and inventory, ui window for Cubimals, game packaged to make it easy to play on Linux and Windows.
-- Version 0.4.8: Completely [new UI](screenshots/Screenshot_2020-11-22_03_12-01.png), most level sections complete, major bugs fixed, quality of life adjustments, some new level art.

 ## Target Audience
 RocketTux is designed for kids and light-hearted adults alike.
 It's not meant to be a difficult or frustrating game.
 Students can play the game at school and browse or modify the source code to learn about programming.